uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #2259 on 06/06/22, Remove Digit From Number to Maximize Result <br>
 -Added a python solution to leetcode #88 on 06/07/22, Merge Sorted Array, again list slice reigns supreme <br>
 -Added a python solution to leetcode #1332 on 06/08/22, Remove Palindromic Subsequences, easy once the questions was READ <br>
+-Added a python solution to leetcode #1588 on 06/011/22, Sum of all Odd Length Subarrays <br>